5 things you should know about AI in banking for 2026: insights from a recent panel of experts

 The panel agreed: The time for "wait and see" is over.

-Here are the five realities you need to take into 2026 face if you want to scale AI in your bank.
+Here are the five realities you need to take into 2026 if you want to scale AI in your bank.

 1. Legacy code is no longer an excuse